-Class 2301 One scrapbooking page Jr.
+Class 2301 One Page Layout Jr.

-Class 2302 One scrapbooking page Int.
+Class 2302 One Page Layout Int.

-Class 2303 One scrapbooking page Sr.
+Class 2303 One Page Layout Sr.

-1. Seniors shall complete Senior Project on page 32 of manual for a single page layout rather than the specified two-page layout.
-Place information in the e-Record on the Specific Information Page.

-2. Complete activities 1, 2, & 3 in manual and place in record book.

-B. One-page layout scrapbook page 8 $\frac{1}{2}$ " x 11" or 12" x 12".

-1. Page shall contain the following techniques: Juniors; at least two (2) techniques from the album technique list, Intermediates; at least two (2) techniques from the album technique list, Seniors; at least three (3) techniques from the album technique list.
-Create a page that is pleasing to the eye, items are not cluttered and colors are appropriate to subject matter.

-2. Exhibited in a three-ring binder or scrapbook binder

-3. List techniques in story.

-C. Journaling and titling must be included on one page.

-D. If memorabilia are utilized (including postcards), it must be placed in an archival safe sleeve.

-E. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+- A. Completed e-Record presented in a sturdy binder/notebook. - All members will need to complete Technique Reflection Page in Record Book with designated number of techniques based on age.
+Be sure to explain what you learned, how you learned it, and if you included them in final project.
+Examples of techniques not used in final project are to be included in record book, either picture or actual technique. - 2.
+Required activities to include in record book: Jr.: 1 or more, Int.: 2 or more; Sr.: 3 or more - B. One-page layout scrapbook page 8 1⁄2" x 11" or 12" x 12". - 1.
+Page shall contain techniques from your technique list that you have chosen to use in your project.
+Create a page that is pleasing to the eye, items are not cluttered, and colors are appropriate to subject matter. - 2.
+Must be exhibited in a three-ring binder or scrapbook binder.
+Only submit the one page to be judged. - C. Journaling and titling must be included on one page. - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).